How to Do a Washington, D.C., Change of Address

 If you’re moving within Washington, D.C.

-If you’re changing your address as a current Washington, D.C., resident, you can file online, by mail or in person.
+If you’re changing your address as a current Washington, D.C., resident, and you already have a local driver’s license or ID card, you can file online, by mail or in person.
 Just be sure to file the change within 60 days of your move date.

 » COMPARE: Best local movers